mdkhanga/mjraft/README.md

 Java implementation of the raft protocol as described by the paper https://raft.github.io/raft.pdf This is work in progress.

-## Supported
+## Supported features
-Log replication
+- Log replication
-Leader election
+- Leader election
-Client API to submit log entries
+- Client API to submit log entries
-Embeddable into your distributed application
+- Embeddable into your distributed application

 ## Usage